RithikaBejjanki/Bigadata-project/README.md

-# The "Childhood Allergies: Prevalence, Demographics".
+# The "Childhood Allergies: Prevalence, Demographics"
 # Big-Data-Group-16
 This project is a part of the ITCS 6100 - Big Data Analytics for competitive Advantage course from the University of North Carolina at Charlotte
 # DELIVERABLE – 1